 In pursuit of our mission to serve customers and stakeholders efficiently, effectively, and accurately, goals for the Department have been established related to the completion of certain key functions in an expeditious manner.
-Although the IRS provided a one-month extension during the 2020 filing season, all KPIs for 2021 were completed on time by the initial due dates with the exception of the goal of having all W-2s imported, entered and reconciled by June 30, 2021.
-There was a slight delay with this goal due to a software glitch that needed repaired by our developer.
+All KPIs for 2022 were completed on time by the initial due dates.

 To ensure that all taxpayers are being treated equally and fairly, the Department also strives to bring any potential past-due obligations to legitimate conclusions.
-Past-due collections in 2021 totaled \$850,569.03, an increase of 1.06% over 2020.
+Past-due collections in 2022 totaled \$753,274.85.